DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-parent-or-carer.md

 The Parents’ Learning Allowance could help you with your learning costs if you’re a full-time student with children.

-You could be eligible for between $finance_parentslearningallowance_lowpayment$ and $finance_parentslearningallowance_maxpayment$ a year, depending on your household income.
+You could be eligible for between $finance_parentslearningallowance_min$ and $finance_parentslearningallowance_max$ a year, depending on your household income.

 This is usually paid to you in 3 instalments, one at the start of each term.